Please Me: Reception

 Matt Miller from Esquire said the video is an homage to the artists' Latin "heritage and late nights in the '90s", and concluded they "have struck gold in the '90s".
 NPR's, Joshua Bote said Cardi B and Mars "bask in the early '90s glow of the time when Jodeci, low-riders and pencil 'staches reigned supreme.
-It's Saved By The Bell with a dash of Chicano-charmed spice."
-Sesali Bowen of Nylon praised the video, saying "the visuals are colorful and playful, but still very sexy".
+It's Saved by the Bell with a dash of Chicano-charmed spice."
+Bowen of Nylon praised the video, saying "the visuals are colorful and playful, but still very sexy".
 Vibe's J'na Jefferson called the music video "sexy", and said "Cardi B and Bruno Mars get up close and personal".
 Dave Quinn writing for People said "it's an electrifying video, with Cardi and Mars's chemistry off the charts".
 Christian Holub of Entertainment Weekly compared the music video of "Please Me" to that of "Finesse" due to its "colorful and action-packed" set.
-Idolator's Mike Nied called the video a vibrant and lively affair.
-Tara Martinez from Elite Daily called the video "unapologetically sexy" and said it was "the sexiest video I've seen in a long time".
+Idolator's Nied called the it vibrant and lively affair.
+Martinez from Elite Daily called the video "unapologetically sexy" and said it was "the sexiest video I've seen in a long time".

 Lake Schatz of Consequence of Sound, Evan Minsker of Pitchfork and Elizabeth Aubrey of NME all found the video to be "stylish".
 According to Ron Diker writing for HuffPost, "things get spicy in a hurry" in the music video and the lyrics, along with the "twerking and suggestive moves", are anything but subtle.
 Elyse Dupre from E!
 Online called the video "steamy".
 Colin Joyce of Vice said the video highlights the song's attributes and said it is "like watching two theater kids dance up on each other.
 It's maybe just a little too sincere in its horniness."
 In 2019, the music video received a nomination for Best Pop Video at the 2019 MTV Video Music Awards and Video of the Year at the BET Awards 2019.

+Live performances

+Cardi B performed the song live at the Houston Livestock Show and Rodeo on March 1, 2019, while Mars performed "Please Me" as a medley with "That's What I Like" and "Wake Up in the Sky" on his shows of Bruno Mars Live (2022-2024).
+Starting on October 4, 2024, the medley only included "That's What I Like" and "Please Me".